mcaserta/time-series-concurrency-example/README.md

 ## Service providers

 Suppose we have internet services that expose temperature and carbon monoxide levels monitoring values.
 Those services would expose an api that gives us time series data<sup>[[3]](#time-series-data)</sup>.

-So, for instance, we might call a temperature monitoring service and it would respond with time series data like this:
+So, for instance, we might call a temperature monitoring service, and it would respond with time series data like this:

 |        timestamp       | value  |